Blog

 6. Accelerate Deductions and Defer Income

 Accelerating deductions means prepaying or incurring deductible expenses before the year ends.
 It increases your deductions for the current tax year.
-It could involve making charitable donations, paying business expenses in advance or purchasing necessary equipment.
+It could involve making charitable donations, paying business expenses in advance, or purchasing necessary equipment.

 Deferring income involves delaying the receipt of income until the next tax year.
 It might include postponing invoicing or deferring certain payments.